Hebilicious/serverless-esbuild-template/README.md

 An example of an integration test that works with the great `sls offline` and the node-fetch package.

-Simply :
+Simply run :

 ```bash
 yarn test
 ```

-A Github Action basic pipeline is setup with yarn caching and tests, check .github/workflows/main.yaml
+> A Github Action basic pipeline is setup with yarn caching and tests, check .github/workflows/main.yaml

 ### 📴 Serverless offline dev/start/stop script with pm2